group of young students sitting on a blanket outside in the grass with their teacher

 Waldorf education is a developmentally based, arts-integrated approach to learning founded by Rudolf Steiner in 1919.
 It nurtures the whole child—head, heart, and hands—by balancing academic, artistic, and practical activities throughout the school day and year.

-River Valley offers a holistic, screen-light education rooted in deep relationships between teachers and students, integrated arts, hands-on learning, and outdoor experiences.
+River Valley offers a holistic, screen-free education rooted in authentic relationships between teachers and students, integrated arts, hands-on learning, and outdoor experiences.
 Our curriculum is tailored to meet the developmental stages of childhood and emphasizes creativity, critical thinking, and social-emotional growth.

 We are located on a beautiful 7-acre, partially forested campus in Upper Black Eddy, Pennsylvania, near the Delaware River and the NJ border.
 Our central location makes us accessible to families in Bucks, Northampton, Lehigh, and Montgomery counties in PA, and Hunterdon and Mercer counties in NJ.

-Each day includes a balance of academics, artistic work (such as music, handwork, or painting), movement, and outdoor play.
-Main Lesson—the core academic block—is held in the morning, followed by specialty subjects and creative work in the afternoon.
+The grades experience balances academics, artistic work (such as music, handwork, or painting), movement, and outdoor play.
+Main Lesson—the core academic block study is held in the morning, followed by specialty subjects and creative work in the afternoon.
+All grades including middle school offers plenty of time spent outdoors.

 We offer programs from early childhood through Grade 8, including parent-child classes, nursery, and kindergarten.